 Since its founding in 1991, the Coalition of Asian Pacifics in Entertainment (CAPE) has been supporting Asian American and Pacific Islander representation in the entertainment industry.
 Programs include the Emerging Executives Committee (in partnership with NBCUniversal), the CAPE New Writers Fellowship, and the Leaders Fellowship.

-“Alumni of the CAPE New Writers Fellowship have been staffed on every broadcast network, major streamer, and premium cable channel.”
+According to their site: “Alumni of the CAPE New Writers Fellowship have been staffed on every broadcast network, major streamer, and premium cable channel.”

 They also host the Julia S. Gouw Short Film Challenge, which is open to API women and non-binary filmmakers.

 The organization supports Asian Americans and Pacific Islanders in the entertainment industry.
-Note that CAPE currently only hosts in-person events in the LA area.

-“To increase the hiring and exposure of Black agents, attorneys, managers, publicists, financial advisors and executives in the sports and entertainment industries.”
+Diverse Representation launched in 2021, sponsored by Color of Change.
+The organization's mission is: “To increase the hiring and exposure of Black agents, attorneys, managers, publicists, financial advisors and executives in the sports and entertainment industries.”

 Join their mailing list for updates on upcoming events.